 The International Rescue Committee is ramping up our humanitarian response to help the thousands of people crossing Syria’s borders every day, as well as those trapped by the violence inside the country.
 We provide medical and other critical aid, help women and girl victims of violence, and ensure refugees have access to their legal rights.

 How We Help

 - The IRC is providing support to hundreds of thousands of Syrian refugees as well as Syrians inside their war-torn country.
 We are currently helping refugees in Jordan, Lebanon, Iraq and Syria.
-We will begin work in Turkey in early 2014.
+We began work in Turkey in early 2014.

 - In Syria, we have reached close to 900,000 vulnerable people with medical and emergency supplies.
 We work directly in camps for displaced Syrians in the northern part of the country, providing clean water, sanitation, education, and emergency kits to tens of thousands of Syrians in need.
 We also provide targeted emotional and educational support for women and children in the camps.
 We also operate four static and two mobile clinics in northern Syria, and have already reached more than 30,000 Syrians with primary care.
 The IRC also works closely with Syrian partners to ensure aid reaches those in most need across the country.

 - In Jordan, the IRC provides reproductive health care, cash assistance, and social services to refugee families, as well as counseling and other support for survivors of sexual violence.
 In Jordan’s refugee camps, the IRC provides support for refugee women and girls and helps to reunite children who've crossed the border alone, with their families.